abbydes/ELEC5550_Group08_GITHUB/PCB PROTOTYPING/KICAD DESIGN/README.md

-This folder contains files for the KiCad PCB desigm
+This folder contains files for the KiCad PCB design